An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Introduction

-\item We { provide insights into the structure of the optimal allocation of the BIO problem} by showing that under certain initial conditions {the optimal allocation follows the same blending of the best- and worst- case optima as the user-selected scenario blending.} Furthermore, {we establish a one-to-one correspondence between well-known convex inventory management objectives (e.g., SAA) and the blending hyperparameter value.} Together this establishes a relatively easy mechanism to identify the corresponding optimal allocation via a simple out-of-sample evaluation, enabling decision-makers to determine an allocation that achieves a desired balance between objectives, such as SAA and robustness.
+\item We { provide insights into the structure of the optimal allocation of the BIO problem} by showing that under {the optimal allocation follows the same blending of the best- and worst- case optima as the user-selected scenario blending.} This establishes a relatively easy mechanism to identify the corresponding optimal allocation via a simple out-of-sample evaluation, enabling decision-makers to determine an allocation that achieves a desired balance between objectives, such as expected profit and robustness.

 \item {Next, we derive an exact linear reformulation of the adversarial bi-linear BIO sub-problem.
 This is achieved by demonstrating and leveraging the integrality of the extreme points within the selected uncertainty set, which is constructed using inputs from a demand forecasting model.} The derived sub-problem is then employed within a column and cut generation (CCG) algorithm.
 This algorithm is utilized to solve large-scale real-world BIO instances characterized by generalized fulfillment cost structures, operational restrictions, and omnichannel business constraints.